 The Presbyterian Church / PC (USA) logo was created by Rhode Island firm, Malcolm Grear Designers.

 I’ve changed my mind on this one.
-The flames below the cross provoke detrimental associations.
+Flames beneath a cross doesn’t seem fitting.

 From the Malcolm Grear website: